Jonathan2251/lbd/source/gpu.rst

 do these things in OpenGL to compete against Microsoft direct3D.
 Here is an example [#vulkanex]_.
 Meanwhile glsl is C-like language.
-The vulkan infrastructure provides tool to compile glsl into an Intermediate Representation form (IR) called spir-v [#spirvtoolchain]_.
+The vulkan infrastructure provides tool to compile glsl into an Intermediate Representation Form (IR) called spir-v [#spirvtoolchain]_.
-As a result, it saves part of compilation time from glsl to gpu instructions on-line since spir-v is IR of level closing to llvm IR [#spirvwiki]_.
+As a result, it saves part of compilation time from glsl to gpu instructions on-line since spir-v is an IR of level closing to llvm IR [#spirvwiki]_.
 In addition, vulkan api reduces gpu drivers efforts in optimization and code generation [#vulkanapiwiki]_.
-These standards provide user programmer option in using vulkan/spir-v or OpenGL/glsl, and allow them to pre-compile glsl into spir-v to saving part of on-line compiling time.
+These standards provide user programmer option to using vulkan/spir-v instead of OpenGL/glsl, and allow them pre-compiling glsl into spir-v to saving part of on-line compilation time.

 With vulkan and spir-v standard, the gpu can be used in OpenCL for Parallel Programming of Heterogeneous Systems [#opencl]_ [#computekernelwiki]_.
-And once OpenCL grows into a popular standard with more languages and framework supporting OpenCL language, GPU will take more jobs from CPU [#opencl-wiki-supported-lang]_.
+Once OpenCL grows into a popular standard with more computer languages or framework supporting OpenCL language, GPU will take more jobs from CPU [#opencl-wiki-supported-lang]_.

 Now, you find llvm IR expanding from cpu to gpu becoming influentially more and more.
-And actually, llvm IR expanding from version 3.1 to now as I feel.
+And actually, llvm IR expanding from version 3.1 util now as I can feel.